affan-ch/Cyber-Vault-Server/README.md

 ## Introduction

-Welcome to the Cyber Vault Server, a robust solution for securely managing passwords, credit card details, personal information, Secure Notes and Documents.
-This server is built using Node.js and MySQL, providing a reliable backend for the Cyber Vault Flutter application.
+Welcome to the Cyber Vault Server, a robust solution for securely managing Login Accounts, Credit Card details, Personal Information, Secure Notes and Documents.
+This server is built using Node.js and MySQL, providing a reliable backend for the [Cyber Vault](https://github.com/affan-ch/Cyber-Vault) Flutter application.

 ## Features